Anmol42/cuda-101/README.md

 ## Contact

-For any questions or inquiries, please reach out to me at [anmol.rastogi2001@gmail.com].
+For any questions or inquiries, please reach out to me at [Anmol Rastogi](mailto:anmol.rastogi2001@gmail.com).

 Happy coding!